Contents

 • Creating an engaged audience: Look at engagement metrics such as likes and comments

-• Brand awareness: Monitor your post’s reach and impressions
+• Increase brand awareness: Monitor your post’s reach and impressions

-• Generate leads: Track conversion rates and CTRs
+• Generate leads: Track conversion rates and click throughs

 • Showcase properties: Keep an eye on video views, post reach and property content shares